growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 - GROWI archive data can only be imported from the same version of GROWI.

-- The administrator user who performs the import operation in the new environment should be created with a username that does not exist in the old environment.
+- On a new environment, the import operation should be performed by an Administrator whose username does not exist on the old environment.
 :::

 :::danger

 - Since the data for the import function uses the file system, it may not work properly when the GROWI server is load balanced.
-For details, see [here](. /admin-cookbook/loadbalance.md#Notes on the import and export functions).
+For details, see [here](../admin-cookbook/loadbalance.md#cautionary-points-about-importing-exporting-data).
 :::

-### Import Target
+### Importable datas

-The list of data that can be imported can be found in [Archive of data](. /export.md#Archivable Data Collections) for a list of data that can be imported.
+The list of data that can be imported can be found in [Archive Data](./export.md#archivable-mongodb-collections).
 It is possible to select and import only the data collections you need from a single zip file.

-### mode
+### Modes

 There are three different rules for importing duplicate data, one for each collection.

 - Insert
-  - Import only if there is no data with the same name, or skip if there is.
+  - Import only if there is no data with the same name, and skip if there is.
 - Upsert
   - If there is data that can be determined to have the same name, it will overwrite the data.
 - Flash and Insert
-  - If there is data that can be determined to be the same name, the existing data will be completely deleted and then imported.
+  - If there is data with the same name, the existing data will be completely deleted before importing.
   - This mode is not selectable in the User collection.
-  - The Config collection can only be selected in this mode.
+  - The Config collection can only be imported in this mode.
     - If you import the Config collection, you will need to restart the server.

-### How to import: 1
+### How to import

-Log in to GROWI with an administrator account and go to [Administration/Data Import] (`/admin/importer`).
+1. Log in to GROWI with an administrator account and go to [Admin/Import Data] (`/admin/importer`).
 Make sure that the `username` of the administrator user performing the import operation does not exist in the old environment.
-2.
-2. upload the GROWI archive file by clicking Import GROWI Archive.
-3.
+2. Upload the GROWI archive file by clicking Import GROWI Archive.
-Check the collections you want to import and select a mode.
-4.
+3. Check the collections you want to import and select a mode.
-When you run the import, the results will be displayed for each collection.
+4. After running the import, the results will be displayed for each collection.

 - Inserted: New data added by the import.
 - Modified: Data updated by the import